 Watch out for ‘deposit item returned’ fee

-If you try cashing old checks that bounce, you may be responsible for a “deposit item returned” fee.
+If you try cashing old checks that bounce, the bank may charge a “deposit item returned” fee.
 The fee varies from bank to bank.

-At Santander Bank, you’ll generally pay $15 per check, while at Wells Fargo and Bank of America, the fee is $12.
+Santander Bank, for example, charges $15 a check, while at Wells Fargo and Bank of America, the fee is $12.
 The fee might even be higher for international checks.
-Plus, the person who wrote the bounced check might be charged a non-sufficient funds fee from his or her own bank that could be as high as $35.
+Plus, the person who wrote the bounced check might be charged a non-sufficient funds fee of up to $35.

 If the stale check is a nominal amount that doesn’t surpass the returned-check fee and you’re unable to contact the check writer for a new check or to make sure his account is still active, your best bet may be to forfeit the check and call it a learning experience.